Rule of Thirds

 The rule of thirds in photography is a guideline that places the subject in the left or right third of an image, leaving the other two thirds more open.
 It divides a photo into nine equal parts, split by two equally spaced horizontal and vertical lines.
 Generally, the rule of thirds leads to compelling and well-composed shots.

-City Creek Mall - 6pm - 2 Hours
+International Peace Gardens - 7pm - 2 Hours

 Leading Lines Photographic Meetup